Aman1669/Ecommerce_sales_analysis/README.md

 The analysis provides several useful observations:

-1. **Technology is the strongest sales category**, generating the highest revenue among the analyzed categories.
+1. Technology is the strongest sales category, generating the highest revenue among the analyzed categories.

-2. **Central region has the highest regional sales** among the four regions.
+2. Central region has the highest regional sales among the four regions.

-3. **Central region also has the highest total profit** in the provided regional analysis.
+3. Central region also has the highest total profit in the provided regional analysis.

-4. **December is the strongest calendar month**, indicating stronger sales performance during this period.
+4. December is the strongest calendar month, indicating stronger sales performance during this period.

-5. The top-selling products are mainly **laptop products**, which dominate the top 10 product list.
+5. The top-selling products are mainly laptop products, which dominate the top 10 product list.

-6. The **negative discount-profit correlation (-0.416)** suggests that increasing discounts may reduce profitability.
+6. The negative discount-profit correlation (-0.416) suggests that increasing discounts may reduce profitability.

 7. State-level analysis can be used to identify high-performing geographical markets.